 In some cases, an infection due to walking pneumonia may not need any treatment other than rest.
 Most commonly, however, doctors prescribe an oral antibiotic called amoxicillin.
 Children may need up to 14 days of oral antibiotics for a bacterial case of walking pneumonia, and a day or two of rest at home.
 Walking pneumonia can take 4-6 weeks to clear up completely.
-It’s important to give your child plenty of downtime while they recover.
+It’s important to give your child plenty of downtime during recovery.

 Sleep and lots of hydration with water are key.
 Here are some things you can do to help your child stay hydrated:

-- Keep a water bottle near your child so they can stay hydrated throughout the day.
+- Keep a water bottle near your child to encourage hydration throughout the day.

 - Replenish electrolytes with drinks such as Pedialyte or Gatorade.